Toby Ziegler: Season 2

 Season 2 of The West Wing details President Bartlet's second and third years in office.
 The season begins with the assassination attempt from the last episode of the prior season.
 After the attack, Toby is in a morose mood and eager to punish hate groups he sees as responsible for the assassination attempt.
 It is revealed once in the White House, Toby was rewarded for his work on the campaign, with Bartlet naming him Communications Director and senior domestic policy advisor.
 In episode 18, Toby argues with the President after finding out about the latter's multiple sclerosis diagnosis.
 Later in the season, he reveals the news to less senior members of the team.

 Season 3

 The third season covers the second half of Bartlet's first term and begins with the news that he was seeking re-election.
 It is revealed that Toby's mother has been dead for 12 years.
 Both he and his father mention sisters, who Toby said took him to protest rallies in the mid-1960s, as well as nieces and nephews.
-His younger brother, David, is a mission specialist at NASA who commits suicide after learning that he has terminal cancer.
+His younger brother, David, is a mission specialist at NASA who dies by suicide after learning that he has terminal cancer.
 Toby also refers to a grandfather who lived to be 96 years old, but for the last 20 years of his life, "thought the Habsburgs still lived in a big palace in Vienna."